Kawasaki Hien Tony (oz9047)

-Kawasaki KI-61 Hien - Tony - Radio control scale model Japanese WWII fighter.
+Kawasaki Ki-61 Hien (Tony).
+Radio control scale model Japanese WWII fighter.

 The original model was completed and test flown one week prior to the 1966 Denver Mile-Hi R/C Club Contest.
 The ship placed first in R/C flying scale against some of the best looking scale R/C ships in the mid-west.
 Its flying characteristics were the deciding factor, since with a competent pilot and proportional, it will do all the maneuvers in the book and then some, ie fast application of up elevator equals high speed snap rolls!
 I discovered this startling characteristic on the initial test flight which was performed at the F'ikes Peak Radio Club Hying field at an elevation of 7.200 feet.
-Thereafter, I lengthened (be elevator horn so as to limit Ihe total elevator travel to approximately 1i? inch.
+Thereafter, I lengthened the elevator horn so as to limit the total elevator travel to approximately 1/2 inch.
 This is all the movement required, since the aircraft is relatively short coupled compared to present-day multi designs.

 Article thanks to hlsat, JHatton.